koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 >
 > ![](https://assets.turntrout.com/static/images/posts/vv5ods0fvq4tpdznjet3.avif) > <br/>Figure: The agent settles far below the top-right 5x5 region of seed 0.
 This "failure" to reach the top-right crops up in several seeds we've found.
 >
-> This is a mistake we only recently realized and corrected.
+> We only recently realized and corrected this mistake.
 We had expected to find (at least) a top-right goal and a cheese goal, and so wrote off deviations (like seed 0) as "exceptions."
 It's true that often the agent _does_ go to the top-right 5x5 region, especially when cheese isn't nearby.
 We also think that the agent has some kind of top-right goal.
 But the agent's goals are richer than _just_ "go to the top-right" and "go to the cheese."

 ## Behavioral statistics